 Compliance agreements: Home Forward is currently compliant with all fair housing and civil rights requirements and is not under a Voluntary Compliance Agreement.

-Site selection: This conversion complies with all applicable site selection and neighborhood reviews standards.
+Site selection: All conversions comply with all applicable site selection and neighborhood reviews standards.
 All appropriate procedures have been followed.

 Substantial Deviation Definition: As part of RAD, Home Forward is redefining the definition of a substantial deviation from the PHA Plan to exclude the following RAD specific items: